rahil627/willowolf/docs/index.md

 # welcome to willowolf (will-o'-wolf)

 this site is a digital space for my [(rathewolf)](https://rathewolf.com) altruistic desires: my wills, manifested digitally.
-It’s also spirit animal representing a will. :)
+It’s also a spirit animal representing a will. :)

 it's holds the sites of digital organizations 'n tools 'n other digital stuff i've organized/made for *the people*.